 In order to increase performance, \citet{loizou2021stochastic} use the following smoothing rule for the clipping hyper-parameter\footnote{Similar smoothing procedures have been used in \citet{tan2016barzilai,vaswani2019painless}} $\g_b^t=\t^{b/n}\g_{t-1}$ with $\t=2$, batch size $b$, and dataset size $n$.
 The step size then takes the following form:

-Adopting this rule and retuning $c$ over $c\in\{0.1,0.2,\dots,1.0\}$, lifts accuracy to $89.79\%$ for $c=0.5$, but at a hidden cost: \textbf{98.45\%} of the step s now use $\g_t=\g_b^t$.
+Adopting this rule and retuning $c$ over $c\in\{0.1,0.2,\dots,1.0\}$, lifts accuracy to $89.79\%$ for $c=0.5$, but at a hidden cost: \textbf{98.45\%} of the steps now use $\g_t=\g_b^t$.
 In practice, the method behaves almost like a decreasing learning‑rate scheme, the step size is plotted in \Cref{fig:ss}.

-\paragraph{Safeguarded Polyak.} Replacing \ref{eq:spsmax} with our safeguarded step \ref{eq:sgd-sps-M} yields $90.39\%$ accuracy, competitive with the smoothed baseline, while \emph{never} collapsing to a constant value. \ref{eq:sgd-sps-M} also exhibits a smoothing behaviour similar to \ref{eq:spsmax-smooth}, see \Cref{fig:ss} for a direct comparison between the two step sizes.
+\textbf{Safeguarded Polyak.} Replacing \ref{eq:spsmax} with our safeguarded step \ref{eq:sgd-sps-M} yields $90.39\%$ accuracy, competitive with the smoothed baseline, while \emph{never} collapsing to a constant value. \ref{eq:sgd-sps-M} also exhibits a smoothing behaviour similar to \ref{eq:spsmax-smooth}, see \Cref{fig:ss} for a direct comparison between the two step sizes.
 Crucially, this behaviour is backed by explicit convergence guarantees, whereas the smoothed heuristic offers none.